Obodas I: Life

-Obodas was the successor of Aretas II, from whom he inherited the war with the Hasmonean kingdom.
-He defeated them around 93 BCE on the Golan Heights.
+Obodas I was the successor of Aretas II, and one of his sons, from whom he inherited the war with the Hasmonean kingdom.

-Then he ambushed Alexander Jannaeus near Gadara (Umm Qais), just east of the Sea of Galilee.
-Using camel cavalry, he forced Jannaeus into a valley where he completed the ambush, thereby getting revenge for the Nabateans' loss of Gaza.
-Moab and Gilead, two mountains east of the Dead Sea and the Jordan River, were returned.
+Around 93 BC, Obodas engaged the forces of Alexander Jannaeus in Nabataean territory near Gadara (Umm Qais), just east of the Sea of Galilee, near the Golan Heights.
+Using camel cavalry, he forced Jannaeus into a valley where he completed the ambush; Jannaeus nearly lost his life in the battle, and in its aftermath Moab and Gilead, two mountainous areas east of the Dead Sea and the Jordan River the Hasmoneans had conquered from the Nabataeans previously, were returned.

 Around 86 BCE, the Seleucid ruler, Antiochus XII Dionysus, invaded Nabatea.
 During the Battle of Cana, Antiochus was slain and his demoralized army perished in the desert.
-The Nabataeans, seeing how Obodas defeated both the Hasmoneans and the Greeks, started to venerate Obodas as a god.
+Obodas achieved great renown for defeating both the Hasmoneans and the Greeks.
+He died shortly after the victory, possibly from wounds sustained during battle.

+The many inscriptions discovered praising "Obodas the god" or "Zeus Obodas" have been interpreted as evidence of his veneration as a god, a notion advanced by the Byzantine writer Uranios in the sixth century who wrote of Obodas the king whom they worship as a god.
+Holy sites were dedicated to Obodas at both Ein Avdat and Petra, as recorded in still extant inscriptions.
+However, no tomb for Obodas I has yet been found, and some scholars speculate that worship of Obodat may have formed around a local deity for whom Obodas I, and Obodas II and III, were named, and spread to Petra, developing into a cult tradition which incorporated these historical figures and their exploits.
+Still other scholars contend that it was not Obodas I who was deified, but rather one of the successor kings who shared his name.

-Obodas was buried in the Negev, at a place that was renamed in his honour, Avdat.
+Obodas is presumed to have been buried in the Negev, at a place that was renamed in his honour, 'Abdeh, though his tomb remains unlocated.
 He was succeeded by his brother Aretas III.